waternumbers/dynatop_training/sorting_litedown/02_prerequisite.markdown

 ## Data and Scripts

 [Download](eden_data.zip) the data for the examples as a zip file.
-Extracting this should give a directory "eden_data" with four subdirectories.
-In the code provided is is presumed that the working directory of the R session is "eden_data".
+Extracting this should give a directory “eden\_data” with four subdirectories.
+In the code provided is is presumed that the working directory of the R session is “eden\_data”.

 To save copying and pasting from the web pages the R code used in the training course is [available](dynatop_training_rcode.zip).
 These scripts